 The front-drive CLA250 starts at just over $33,000 including destination charge.
 It comes reasonably equipped at that, with the 8-inch multimedia display, automatic emergency braking and power front seats with memory settings all standard.
 At the other end, an all-wheel-drive CLA250 tops out around $53,000 if you load it to the hilt with performance, luxury and cosmetic upgrades.

 That’s a big spread, and the alternative choices depend upon where in that range your budget lands.
 But entry-level luxury sedans are a niche group on the whole and mainstream brands like BMW, Cadillac, Lexus and Volvo have avoided the class altogether, instead opting for stripped-down versions of their larger, mainstream sport sedans to compete for your $350-a-month lease payment.
 Bargain alternatives like the Acura ILX and Buick Verano, meanwhile, can save you thousands at the other end.

-Such is the position of the CLA-Class, an entry-level Mercedes with significant improvements for 2017 but still too many drawbacks to justify its cost versus everything else that $35,000 can buy.
-The styling and brand cachet will win some fans, as will the AMG CLA45's raucous performance.
-But for many shoppers, better options exist.
+Such is the position of the CLA-Class, an entry-level Mercedes with significant improvements for 2017 but still too many drawbacks to justify its cost versus other vehicles that $35,000 can buy.
+The styling and brand cachet will win some fans, as will the Mercedes-AMG CLA 45’s raucous performance.
+But for many shoppers, better vehicle options exist.

 Cars.com’s Editorial department is your source for automotive news and reviews.
 In line with Cars.com’s long-standing ethics policy, editors and reviewers don’t accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com’s advertising, sales and sponsored content departments.